-What is the IBEX 35 Index and what influences its price?
+What is the IBEX 35 Index

 The IBEX 35 is an index the comprises the 35 most liquid companies in the Spanish Interconnected Exchange System, which integrates Spain’s four exchanges: Madrid, Barcelona, Bilbao, and Valencia.
 Technically it is a price index, weighted by capitalization and adjusted by the floating capital of each company in the index.

 Does this mean that the companies that comprise the index are the biggest in Spain?
 Not necessarily, as the companies are not picked basis their size, despite there being a minimum market capitalization requirement in order to be included in the IBEX 35.
 Many large companies that trade publicly and in large quantities are included in the index, but this is based on the liquidity of their shares and not their size.